bdheard/PythonEssentials/Slides/Module10.md

 ## Writing Async operations

+- **asyncio**: async package.
-- async: Flag to create a coroutine (function with an await call)
+- async: Flags function with an await call.
 - await: "Pauses" code to wait for response
 - create_task: Creates a handle (or coroutine) and schedules execution